Learning-Python-Team/simple-telegram-bot/README.md

 - Create a virtual environment with `virtualenv -p python3 .venv` (as an example)
 - Install depedencies with `pip install -r requirements.txt`
 - Finally test everything with `python run.py`
+- If you get stuck the project board is an additional place to look at for information.